cc-a/CCPBioSimTrainingWeekGCMCProtoMS/workshop_pages/exercise2.md

 ## Analysis

-The simulation results are contained in directory out\_gcmc.
-If you haven't had time to run the GCMC simulation, an example "out\_gcmc" folder can be downloaded here.
+This above command will have created the directory out\_gcmc1.
+As before, an example output from a completed simulation run can be found in the example\_outputs folder.
+You can extract out\_gcmc1 from the archive with the command:

+> tar xf out_gcmc1.tar.gz

 You can visualise all.pdb from the output directory to see waters inserting and deleting in the gcmc region.
-If your choice of molecular viewer doesn't get on with trajectories with variable numbers of atoms then try using make\_gcmc\_traj.py in the $PROTOMSHOME/tools folder.
+If your choice of molecular viewer (e.g. vmd) doesn't get on with trajectories with variable numbers of atoms then try using make\_gcmc\_traj.py in the $PROTOMSHOME/tools folder.

 First, let's have a look at how well equilibrated the number of inserted water molecules is.
-We'll use calc_series.py, which has an interactive interface.
+We'll use calc\_series.py, which has an interactive interface.
 To use it in such a manner, type

-> python2.7 $PROTOMSHOME/tools/calc_series.py -f results -s solventson
+> python2.7 $PROTOMSHOME/tools/calc_series.py -f out\_gcmc1/results -s solventson

 This will plot the number of inserted waters with simulation time, and estimate when the number has equilibrated.
 For our results, the simulation consistently shows 5 waters in the GCMC box.
 If the data is noisier there are other options too, such as a moving average.
 For instance, to average over a window of 50 frames, type

-> python2.7 $PROTOMSHOME/tools/calc_series.py -f results -s solventson --moving 50
+> python2.7 $PROTOMSHOME/tools/calc_series.py -f out\_gcmc1/results -s solventson --moving 50

 Using either calc\_clusters.py or calc\_density.py, we can have a look at the hydration structure predicted by GCMC.

-> python2.7 $PROTOMSHOME/tools/calc_clusters.py -f all.pdb -m WA1 -o watclusts.pdb
+> python2.7 $PROTOMSHOME/tools/calc_clusters.py -f out\_gcmc1/all.pdb -m WA1 -o watclusts.pdb

 Visualise the system along with watclusts.pdb.
 You should end up with positions like this: